MFS (label): 2000s, Discontinuation

 After 1999, the dance scene was starting shift into a new direction, most importantly trance was as well.

 MFS later had trouble releasing other kinds of records other than trance and because of the change and rise of many trance labels at the end of the 20th century.
 Reeder decided he wanted to distance himself from trance and focus more on other genres, mainly techno and a new deeper, sexier sound he had devised and created with Corvin Dalek, which he called Wet & Hard.
 In 1999, MFS created two sub-labels called, "Flesh" and "Telemetric".
 The focus on the "Flesh" label was Wet & Hard and "Telemetric" was mainly techno, including some deeper trance releases.

 The "Telemetric" label was very short lived (after the suspicious murder of the labels A&R Carlos Heinz in late 2001) and therefore never reached commercial success.

-Label "Flesh" however, went on to release some great and highly controversial tracks by artists like Corvin Dalek (who Reeder worked together on many remixes with for artists such as New Order, Destiny's Child, Da Hool, or Faithless), "Mr Sam", "Eiven Major", "Klang" and "Jan Kessler".
-"Flesh" records are rare and most sought after these days and are easily recognised through their distinctive "HotKunst" (hot art) artwork style which Reeder and Dalek created and which frequently caused controversy, one CD Assorted Lovetoys was even banned in Switzerland.
+Label "Flesh" however, went on to release tracks by artists like Corvin Dalek (who Reeder worked together on many remixes with for artists such as New Order, Destiny's Child, Da Hool, or Faithless), "Mr Sam", "Eiven Major", "Klang" and "Jan Kessler".
+"Flesh" records are rare and most sought after these days and are recognised through their distinctive "HotKunst" (hot art) artwork style which Reeder and Dalek created and which frequently caused controversy, one CD Assorted Lovetoys was even banned in Switzerland.

 The "Flesh" label released some classic club tracks, such as "Young People", "Pounds & Penz", "Pornoground", "Crystal" or "I Like It 69", culminating in a series of "Flesh" Wet&Hard compilations ("Wet&Hard", "Flesh For Fantasy" or "Feel") and Corvin Dalek's album I Am A Dalek.
 With this album, Mark travelled the world together with Corvin Dalek, from Colombia to China, US, Mexico and UK and almost everywhere in between.

 Sadly, due to the demise of many of the main European vinyl distributors in 2000, label owner Reeder decided to put MFS and his sub-labels on ice and ceased all label activity in 2008.
 He wanted to return to making and producing electronic-rock music again.